Islam in South Africa: Prominent Muslims in South Africa

 In addition to Cabinet ministers, there are a number of members of parliament as well as councillors in the various provinces.
-The former Western Cape premier, Ebrahim Rasool, is Muslim (Rasool is currently serving as South Africa's Ambassador to the United States of America).
+The former Western Cape premier and South Africa's Ambassador to the United States of America, Ebrahim Rasool, is Muslim.
 Imam Hassan Solomon (Raham) was a member of parliament from 1994 until his death in 2009.
-During the struggle for liberation, Imam found himself being asked by many communities to preach, even in churches!
 He joined the United Democratic Front, seen by many as a front for the banned African National Congress (ANC).
-During his years in exile in Saudi Arabia, Imam Solomon furthered his Islamic education, but was always available to enlighten people on the situation in South Africa.
+During his years in exile in Saudi Arabia, Imam Solomon furthered his Islamic education.
 Imam Solomon returned to South Africa in 1992, and took up a seat in the National Assembly in Parliament following the first democratic elections in 1994.
 He served in Parliament until his death in 2009.
-Naledi Pandor is the minister of Science and Technology, Pandor is the granddaughter of Z.K.
+Naledi Pandor is the former minister of International Relations and Cooperation, Pandor is the granddaughter of Z.K.
 Mathews an anti apartheid teacher and a prominent member of the ANC.
 Naledi converted to Islam after her marriage to Sharif Josef Pandor.

 Sheikh Ahmed Badsha Peer was a highly respected Sufi.
 He arrived in South Africa in 1860 as an indentured labourer and was given an honourable discharge by the colonial British authorities when he was discovered to be mystic.
 His tomb is at the Badsha Peer Square/Brook Street Cemetery in Durban.

 Abu Bakr Effendi was an Ottoman qadi of Kurdish descent who was sent in 1862 by the Ottoman sultan Abdulaziz at the request of the British Queen Victoria to the Cape of Good Hope, to teach and assist the Muslim community of the Cape Malays.
 During his stay at the Cape he produced one of the first works in Afrikaans literature with his work in Arabic Afrikaans, Uiteensetting van die godsdiens (Exposition of the Religion).